Lemongrab: STOP SCREAMING!!! WHY ARE YOU SCREAMING?!?!

 In "Itchy and Scratchy and Marge", Marge goes on a campaign to get the popular Itchy and Scratchy cartoon banned from Springfield due to violent content she finds offensive.
 When a similar campaign to ban Michelangelo's David from Springfield due to its nudity takes place, Marge refuses to support the campaign and urges everyone to see the statue.
 Her opponents then call her on the hypocrisy of demanding that one form of controversial, potentially offensive art be banned because she doesn't like it while objecting to the banning of another form of controversial, potentially offensive art because she does like it.

 Seriously played for laughs in "Bart's Girlfriend".
 During one of Rev. Lovejoy's boring sermons, Bart starts playing with a Troll Doll; Marge snatches it from him, saying, "I don't want you playing with something that has such bizarre hair!"
 Naturally, the doll has a similar hairstyle to Marge’s.

-In the AIDS episode of South Park, when Cartman and Kyle both wind up getting HIV throughout the episode Cartman comes up with a stupid catchphrase that "he isn't just sure, he's HIV positive."
+In the AIDS episode of South Park, when Cartman and Kyle both wind up getting HIV throughout the episode Cartman comes up with a stupid catchphrase "he isn't just sure, he's HIV positive."
 This leads Kyle to angrily berate him that AIDS is serious and no laughing matter, which would probably have some deeper impact if it wasn't for the fact that earlier in the episode he was continuously laughing at and mocking Cartman for getting HIV.

 In the early seasons, Cartman was shown to be a homophobe and made fun of Stan's dog for being gay, yet as the series progresses Cartman has shown signs of being ambiguously gay to the point where he makes himself look bigger and gayer than Big Gay Al due to the Ho Yay he has with Kyle and Butters.